matthewjmiller/mattmiller/CV.md

 ["On the Costs and Rewards of Planting Fruit Trees," *Front Porch Republic,* 2 January 2019](https://www.frontporchrepublic.com/2019/01/on-the-costs-and-rewards-of-planting-trees/).

 ["Holy Clutter," *Comment,* 1 November 2018](https://www.cardus.ca/comment/article/holy-clutter/).

+“A Kind of Giant and Intricate Poetry.”
+Review of David Lyle Jeffrey and Gregory Maillet, *Christianity and Literature: Philosophical Foundations and Critical Practice.* In *Intégrité* 16.1 (2017).

 [“Singing as Part of Family Worship,” *Mere Orthodoxy,* 25 April 2017](https://mereorthodoxy.com/singing-part-family-worship/).